projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 ---------
 ACRN supports two verified boot sequences.

-1) Verified Boot Sequence with SBL
+1) Verified Boot Sequence With SBL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 As shown in :numref:`security-bootflow-sbl`, the Converged Security Engine
 Firmware (CSE FW) behaves as the root of trust in this platform boot